layfellow/cpanel-cli/doc/contributing.rst

 Correcting and expanding an existing translation
 ------------------------------------------------

-If you edit the original ``doc/*.rst`` source documentation files, you need to update the translations as well:
+if you edit the original ``doc/*.rst`` source documentation files, you need to update the translations as well:

 1. Run the following to update the catalog files: